junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

 #### For i.MX6ULL EVK + 88W8987 + K32W platform

 For i.MX6ULL, it is mandatory to change fdt_file to setup WiFi and BT.
-You must enter uboot mode and run follow cmds, then reboot the board.
+You must enter uboot mode and run follow comands, then reboot the board.

     => print fdt_file
     fdt_file=undefined